vippsas/vipps-woocommerce/README.txt

 * Refactored: We are now using the Vipps Recurring API v3
 * Changed: We now require at least PHP 7.4.
 You should however already be on 8.0+ as PHP 7.4 is end of life.
 * Added: Much more type safety to the entire codebase.
+* Fixed: We now check the order status before showing the "thank you" page, instead of after.
+This should fix the order status sometimes being wrong when the user lands on this page.
 * Refactored: We no longer pass product descriptions to Vipps unless you choose to do so.
-* Refactored: We now use Vipps' new campaign system
+* Refactored: We now use Vipps' new campaign system.
+* Refactored: We no longer need to store the agreement's confirmation url ourselves.
+Idempotency now works as expected.

 = 1.14.7 =
 * Fixed: Coupons and "expire date" on a product in WooCommerce Subscriptions now play well together.